dayz10k/DayZ-Private/README.md

 3. Installation:
 ================

  If you have steam: Start ArmA 2 once with steam and quit again, repeat the same with OA.
 Now copy the "Addons" folder in your "ArmA 2" folder into your "ArmA 2 Operation Arrowhead" folder to have Combined Operations.
-Now start Combined Operations through Steam one time for the keys to generate!
+Start Combined Operations through Steam at least one time for the keys to generate!

- Make sure no previous server package is installed (please install from a fresh ArmA with recommended patch).
+ Make sure no previous server package is installed (better use a fresh ArmA with recommended patch).
- Start the setup wizard and follow the instruction to install the server to your system.
+ Start the setup wizard and follow the instruction to install the server on your system.
  After installation you are ready to run the Controlcenter.
 Please read the next paragraph for more detailed information on how to use it before posting any topics to my website!
 And do not forget to change default passwords!

  Updating is done with the setup wizard too!
 Just run it again to update files if any are found.